Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/index.rst

 :og:description: Create, manage, and organize test datasets programmatically.
 Import chat test cases, generate synthetic data, and build comprehensive test datasets using the Python SDK.

 ===================================
-Manage datasets and chat test cases
+Create test cases and datasets
 ===================================

 This section will guide you through creating your own test datasets programmatically.